skypjack/entt/docs/md/entity.md

 A handle is a thin wrapper around an entity and a registry.
 It _replicates_ the API of a registry by offering functions such as `get` or `emplace`.
 The difference being that the entity is implicitly passed to the registry.<br/>
-It's default constructible as an invalid handle that contains a null registry and a null entity.
+It is default-constructible as an invalid handle that contains a null registry and a null entity.
 When it contains a null registry, calling functions that delegate execution to the registry causes undefined behavior.
-It's recommended to test for validity with its implicit cast to `bool` if in doubt.<br/>
+It is recommended to test for validity with its implicit cast to `bool` if in doubt.<br/>
-A handle is also non-owning, meaning that it's freely copied and moved around without affecting its entity (in fact, handles happen to be trivially copyable).
+A handle is also non-owning, meaning that it is freely copied and moved around without affecting its entity (in fact, handles happen to be trivially copyable).
 An implication of this is that mutability becomes part of the type.